-- How great are the risks of these events? - Is the risk of breast ca. among nulliparous greater than among parous women? - What are the excess and relative risks for nulliparous compared to parous women? - What is the dose-response relationship between occupational exposure to crystalline silica and the risk of getting lung cancer in terms of level and length of exposure?
+- How great are the risks of these events? - Is the risk of breast ca. among nulliparous greater than among parous women? - What are the excess and relative risks for nulliparous compared to parous women? - Does long-term use of menopausal hormone therapy (MHT) have a causal effect on the risk of breast cancer, and how strong is this effect? - What is the exposure-response relationship between MHT use and breast cancer in terms of type, level and duration of exposure?